ErickWendel/complete-nodejs-webapi-without-frameworks-yt/README.md

-# Building a complete Node.js WebApi + testing without frameworks
+# Building a complete Node.js WebApi + testing with no frameworks

-Welcome, this repo is part of my youtube video about Creating and testing a complete Node.js Rest API (Without frameworks).
+Welcome, this repo is part of my youtube video about Creating and testing a complete Node.js Rest API (With no frameworks).

 First of all, leave your star 🌟 on this repo.